bcgsc/LINKS/README.md

 Notes:
+-s K12_F2D.fof specifies a file-of-filenames (text file) listing: K12_full2dONT_longread.fa (see ./test folder) -f and -s : sequences must be on a SINGLE line with no linebreaks eg.
+   >LONGREAD-1
+   AATACAATAGACGCACA...ATGAACGCAGACTTACAG
+   >LONGREAD-2
+   TGTGCTCTCTGTAATGTTC...ATACAGAACACGCAGCCAAGCGA

--s K12_F2D.fof specifies a file-of-filenames (text file) listing: K12_full2dONT_longread.fa (see ./test folder) -x When turned on (-x 1), LINKS will run with a behaviour equivalent to v1.3 (no Bloom filters).
+-x When turned on (-x 1), LINKS will run with a behaviour equivalent to v1.3 (no Bloom filters).
 This may be useful for large genome assembly drafts and when long reads are extremely high quality.
 </pre>

 ### Tips to minimize memory usage and additional notes
 --------------------------------------------------